dual-grp/DONE/README.md

 # DONE: Distributed Approximate Newton-type Method for Federated Edge Learning.

 This repository is for the Experiment Section of the paper:
-"DONE: Distributed Newton Method for Federated Edge Learning"
+"DONE: Distributed Approximate Newton-type Method for Federated Edge Learning"

 # Software requirements:
 - numpy, scipy, pytorch, Pillow, matplotlib.